-(Formerly Cheisea Logistics Holdings Corp.)

-Schedule of Philippine Financial Reporting Standards and Interpretations Adopted by the Securities and Exchange Commission and the Financial Reporting Standards Council as of December 31, 2019
+CHELSEA LOGISTICS AND INFRASTRUCTURE HOLDINGS CORP.
+AND SUBSIDIARIES (Formerly Chelsea Logistics Holdings Corp.)
+(A Subsidiary of Udenna Corporation) Schedule of Philippine Financial Reporting Standards and Interpretations Adopted by the Securities and Exchange Commission and the Financial Reporting Standards Council as of December 31, 2019